 Nicole Cardoza, founder of Yoga Foster and Reclamation Ventures, recently launched Anti-Racism Daily: a newsletter that drops into your inbox with education and tactics for combatting racism every single day.
 For a look at the wealth of information these emails provide, check out this post that for information on why racism is, yes, a public health crisis.

 2. The Nudge ($5 per month)

-You’ll want to sign up for this (almost) daily text reminder ASAP so you can start receiving push notifications on July 17—when it officially launches.
+You’ll want to sign up for this (almost) daily text reminder ASAP so you can start receiving push notifications.
 Two to three days per week, you’ll receive digestible bits of racism knowledge as well as actionable steps that challenge your view of the world, hold companies accountable for their actions, ask policy-makers for more, and empower the next generation of allies.
-All proceeds of the month-long text-ivism will go straight to NAACP Legal Defense and Educational Fund.
+All proceeds of the ongoing text-ivism will go straight to NAACP Legal Defense and Educational Fund.

 This free app offers an immersive game that you play for seven consecutive days to unpack your own biases and get accustomed to the racism that’s rampant all around you.
 A week with this app will cement your desire to keep on going every day from now on.
 Consider this your starting line.